EduardoUrena/EduardoUrena/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-I have a degree in Computer Engineering and I recently completed a Master's degree in Artificial Intelligence because I am passionate about everything related to this area, especially Machine Learning.
+I have a degree in Computer Science and I recently completed a Master's degree in Artificial Intelligence because I am passionate about everything related to this area, especially Machine Learning.

 I am creative and capable of analyzing problems globally, which added to my knowledge of the most current Artificial Intelligence techniques allow me to be very useful working as a Data Scientist.